priyankamadhwal/IndoorsGPS/README.md

   </p>
 <br />
 <b><u>Our solution:</u></b><br />
-  Currently, we are just using the Google sign-in option to let the user quickly and easily register/sign-in to our app with their existing Google account.
+  Currently, we are just using the <b>Google sign-in</b> option to let the user quickly and easily register/sign-in to our app with their existing Google account.
 <br /><br />
 </details>